ikon-ai/ikon-sdk-unity-demo/README.md

-# Ikon Unity SDK Example Documentation
+# Ikon Unity SDK Example

-Welcome to the Ikon Unity SDK Example documentation.
+Welcome to the Ikon Unity SDK Example.
 This project is designed to show how to use Ikon AI SDK with Unity.

 ## Getting Started